rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

  to control the politics (regardless of the system), so it inevitably becomes a rigged game
  (be it a democracy or theocracy or socialist dictatorship or otherwise).
-Revolutions just change the faces of the problem, but like the word implies, a *revolution* is to move in a circle.
+Revolutions change the faces of the problem, but like the word implies, a *revolution* is to move in a circle.

 !!! warning "There is no political solution."

-If you ever wonder why seemingly diverse modern societies are all struggling with consumerism, environmental catastrophes, health epidemics where supposedly "wealthy" populations are malnourished and
+If you ever wonder why seemingly diverse modern societies are struggling with consumerism, environmental catastrophes, health epidemics where supposedly "wealthy" populations are malnourished and